|

 1.)
 Set your hook early and often

-interest of a listener.
-According to Ralph Murphy at ASCAP,
+of a listener.
+According to Ralph Murphy at ASCAP, a song

 While